12 Must-Have Travel Items

 My Texas readers might recognize the pouch of mini-toilet paper rolls in the picture above.
 H-E-B specifically sells toilet paper rolls that do not have holes in the middle; where the cardboard roll typically goes is, in fact, another roll!
 I’m sure your local Kroger or Publix sells something similar.
 If your local store doesn’t carry them, then just get a standard roll or half a standard roll and squish it flat.

 I learned to bring these after my first trip to Mexico.
 A lot of the public restrooms there simply lacked toilet paper (or toilet seats, for that matter), or the attendants meted it out like it was gold.
 It’s the same story in places like Cuba and Guatemala, and I suspect many other countries of the world.
 It’s something you don’t think about until you’re in that situation, and then it gets awkward.
-So I’m here to tell you to be prepared!
+So I’m here to tell you that these are definitely must-have travel items!

 8. Baby Wipes